empowering personal freedom

-However often an ending of relationship still requires the courage, communication and resilience with team working beyond this decision for example if there are children.
+However often an ending of relationship still requires the courage, communication and resilience with team working beyond this decision for example to ensure a solid practical relationship to navigate joint parenting responsibilities.
 The therapy process can help a couple focus on the necessary communication and team working that is necessary, so that they can be effective in their responsibilities with each other, and minimise conflict.

-Couples counselling offered in Berkhamsted, Watford and Radlett enables clients to explore their patterns of attachment, how the relationships in their lives link to past relationships and draw on the therapy alliance to facilitate growth and repair.
+Couples counselling offered in Berkhamsted or London enables clients to explore their patterns of attachment, how the relationships in their lives link to past relationships and draw on the therapy alliance to facilitate growth and repair.